Skip to main content

 Graph

-The Deterioration Editor displays a line graph representing actual and extrapolated parameter values over the total useful life of the Asset Group in years.
+The Deterioration Editor displays a line graph of actual and extrapolated parameter values over the total useful life of the Asset Group, in years.

-The blue line is the historical deterioration curve, which is computed statistically from all data held within Horizons for the selected Asset Group.
-If you decide to define your own deterioration curve using another method, the historical curve is always visible as a reference guide to compare your curve against.
+The blue line is the historical deterioration curve, computed statistically from all data in your company project for the selected Asset Group.
+If you use another method to define your own deterioration curve, the historical curve remains visible as a reference to compare against.

-A solid line section represents actual parameter values.
-A dotted line section indicates extrapolated values, which can extend behind a solid line as well as forwards.
+Solid line sections represent actual parameter values.
+Dotted line sections indicate extrapolated values, which can extend backwards behind a solid line as well as forwards.

 In the example below, the earliest survey data was collected 10 years after the earliest asset installation date.
-Therefore, the first dotted line indicates how Horizons has calculated the intermediate years (assuming the Condition Parameter was 0 mm at installation).
+The first dotted line therefore indicates how the intermediate years were calculated (assuming the Condition Parameter was 0 mm at installation).

 Settings